InfoSova/InfoSovaWPPack/gitHubAssets/README-PAGEHEADER.md

 # InfoSovaWebPartPack - Page header web part

-Page header web part allows you to customize your title are on the page.<br/>
+Page header web part allows you to customize your title area on the page.<br/>
 You can use image as background or plain color background.<br/>
 You can style the overlay and position it on the left, in the center or on the right side of the page.<br/>
 Web part mimics the behavior of standard banner web part, so the overlay follows the content of the page.